 - 1 1/2 cups milk (I used 2%)

-- Stovetop: When the soup is done, melt the butter in a saucepan.
+- Make it creamy: You have two choices for making it creamy – A) Add 1 1/2 cups heavy cream to the soup (plus more broth as needed) and you’re done!
+This is slightly thinner / more brothy, but so rich and flavorful thanks to the cream!
+B) To avoid using heavy cream (some people don’t like to use it), you can thicken the soup with a flour-butter-milk mixture, in which case you will start by melting the butter in a saucepan.
 Whisk in the flour.
 Let the mixture cook for a minute or two to remove the floury taste.
 Whisk the milk, a little bit at a time, until you have a smooth, thickened sauce.
 Throw a little salt in there for good measure.

-Please use actual wild rice! (affiliate link) I know it’s on the expensive side, and hard to find, and I’m normally all about the substitutions, but in this case, it is not the same.
-Don’t use brown rice, don’t use white rice, and don’t use a “wild rice blend” which is just white or brown rice with a few flecks of wild rice.
+A note about wild rice: Please use actual wild rice (affiliate link)!
+I know it’s on the expensive side, and hard to find, and I’m normally all about the substitutions, but in this case, it is not the same.
+Don’t use brown rice, don’t use white rice, and don’t use a “wild rice blend”, which is usually just white or brown rice with a few flecks of wild rice in there.
 Use straight WILD RICE.

 Crockpot version: Check out this recipe.